-Below I highlight parts of the Employment History section that prompt the most questions from applicants, and share why we ask these questions and what information we hope you will provide.
-This is not high-level advice on how to demonstrate our Accomplished criterion (for that, please refer to this blog post), but rather tactical guidelines on what information to provide.
+Below I share what information we hope to learn about you and answer some common applicant questions about the Employment History section of the application.
+This is not high-level advice on how to demonstrate our accomplished criterion (for that, please read this blog post), but rather tactical guidance on what information to provide.

 We want to give you ample opportunity to explain your career progression and the why behind your transitions.
-What led you away from one employer towards another firm?
-When you explain the thread that ties your transitions together you show us the intentionality with which you have approached your career to-date.
-Here we look to you to help us understand the motivations underlying changes.
-We encourage you to go beyond stating “Left to join company X.” Tell us why you chose to join company X.
+What led you away from one employer towards another?
+When you explain the thread that ties your transitions together you show us the intentionality behind your career choices.
+Help us understand the motivations underlying any career changes.
+We encourage you to go beyond stating “Left to join company X.” Tell us why you chose to move to company X.

-This is asked so that you can demonstrate professional progression with your employer(s).
+We ask this so that you can show us your professional progression with your employer(s).
 If you’ve had several employers, it might be difficult to list all positions on your resume.
 This section allows you to highlight progression by listing all positions at each employer, including intermediate positions.
 For example, if you’ve held three roles within an organization, list your first role for Starting Position, your second role for Other Positions Held, and your most recent role for Ending Position.

 Why do we ask this?
 Salary information demonstrates progress within a firm beyond your title.
 It also provides us with additional insight into your level of responsibility.

-My colleagues and I hope that this post provides more clarity on why we ask certain Employment History questions.
-Please know that our goal is to better understand your professional progression as part of our Accomplished criterion.
+Our goal is to better understand your professional progression as we assess how you demonstrate the accomplished criterion.
 As you review the guidelines above, remember to be concise and confident in describing your professional experiences!